The Arizona Open Meeting Law A.R.S. 33–1804 / Condo A.R.S. 33–1248

 Use an agenda: In our firm’s opinion, Arizona’s Open Meeting Law A.R.S.
 33-1804 / Condo A.R.S.
 33-1248 requires that an agenda with detail on the items to be discussed and voted on at that meeting be posted 48 hours in advance of all regularly scheduled committee meetings.
 All committees will benefit from the use of an agenda distributed well in advance of the committee meeting, allowing members time to do any research necessary regarding a topic.
 Using an agenda is one of the most important aspects of a productive meeting.
 The agenda should include enough detail to help the members prepare for the meeting and act as a guideline to keep the meeting on track.
 The agenda should include: meeting start time; meeting adjournment time; location; topic headings; time allotted for each topic; main points to be discussed under each topic; and the presenter for each topic.
 When followed, the agenda keeps everyone on topic moving forward.

-Architectural Committee Chair: Membership on an architectural review committee, a design review committee or a committee that performs similar functions, however denominated shall include at least one member of the board of directors who shall serve as chairperson of the committee.
+Architectural Committee Chair: Membership on an architectural review committee, a design review committee or a committee that performs similar functions, however the committee shall include at least one member of the board of directors who shall serve as chairperson of the committee.

 Meeting Procedure: Governance committees may want to use a more formal meeting process including the use of Roberts Rules of Order.
 Other types of committees typically operate informally.
 Regardless, the chairperson sets the tone and is responsible for running the meeting, keeping discussion moving forward and guiding the committee to appropriate action/decision.